projf/isle/README.md

 # 🏝️ Isle FPGA Computer

 Welcome to Isle.
 Isle is a simple, modern computer — an open design that encourages tinkering, experimentation, and doing your own thing.
-Learn more on the Project F blog: <a href="http://projectf.io/isle/fpga-computer.html">Isle FPGA Computer</a>.

 It's early days for the Isle project.
-The current designs are focused on graphics hardware.
-CPU and software will follow.
+The current designs are focused on graphics hardware; CPU and software will follow before too long.

+Learn more and get started with the Project F blog: <a href="http://projectf.io/isle/fpga-computer.html">Isle FPGA Computer</a>

 ## Repo Layout